-In 1863, a storm uncovered the bones of a called the Sparrow Hawk sunk off Cape Cod in 1626.
-William Bradford, governor of Plymouth Colony, described it, making it the first recorded shipwreck in American history.
+In 1863, a storm uncovered the bones of a ship that might have been the Sparrow Hawk, sunk off Cape Cod in 1626.
+William Bradford, governor of Plymouth Colony, had described it, making it the first recorded shipwreck in American history.
 And since both Nauset Indians and Pilgrims helped the survivors, it was also the first recorded mutual aid rescue.

 Local people recovered the wreck and reassembled it on Boston Common.
 Then in 1889, 109 timbers of the Sparrow Hawk found their final home at the Pilgrim Hall Museum in Plymouth, Mass.

 In April 2022, three scientists announced their finding that the wood discovered on Cape Cod had belonged to an early seventeenth-century English vessel.
 That made it extremely probable the wreck was, indeed, the Sparrow Hawk – the one described by Bradford.

 For historians, the Sparrow Hawk was more than a shipwreck.
 The story of the victims’ rescue showed the Nauset and the Pilgrims had repaired their sometimes rocky relationship.